About the American Journal of Occupational Therapy

 The primary mission of AJOT is to publish peer-reviewed research examining the effectiveness and efficiency of occupational therapy practice so that occupational therapy professionals can make informed, evidence-based decisions about best practice.
 In addition, the journal aims to publish (1) research documenting the reliability and validity of occupational therapy instruments; (2) studies demonstrating a relationship between occupational engagement and the facilitation of community participation and health; and (3) articles that provide a forum for scholars to debate professional issues that affect education, practice, and research.

-AJOT publishes 6 times a year in print and has additional online supplements.
+AJOT publishes 6 issues per year and has additional supplements.
 Articles cover topics such as children and youth; mental health; rehabilitation, disability, and participation; productive aging; health and wellness; work and industry; education; and professional issues.
-The online version of AJOT is the version of record.

-Manuscripts are submitted to the Editor-in-Chief at http://ajot.submit2aota.org and must meet the requirements described in the “Guidelines for Contributors to AJOT,” a document that is published annually in the November/December issue of AJOT and is also available at http://ajot.submit2aota.org/journals/ajot/forms/Ajot_guidelines.pdf.
+Manuscripts are submitted to the Editor-in-Chief at http://ajot.submit2aota.org and must meet the requirements described in the “Guidelines for Contributors to AJOT,” a document that is updated annually in the journal and is also available at http://ajot.submit2aota.org/journals/ajot/forms/Ajot_guidelines.pdf.
 Authors should also visit http://ajot.aota.org/ss/authors.aspx for additional information.

 Because one objective of the journal is to be a forum for the free expression and interchange of ideas, the opinions and positions expressed by contributors are their own and not necessarily those of the journal’s Editor-in-Chief, Editorial Board, or AOTA.